-- a.
-All contract provisions apply to the removal of Other Material. - b.
+- b.
 Other Material that has been manufactured by the Purchaser shall be decked and hauled separately from sawlogs.
-All decked non-sawlog material must be hauled, or disposed of by the Purchaser in accordance with instructions of the Forest Officer.
+All decked non-sawlog material must be hauled or disposed of by the Purchaser in accordance with instructions of the Forest Officer.
 All hauled loads will have a truck ticket assigned and will meet the specifications in Section III, MEASUREMENT AND LOG ACCOUNTABILITY. - c.
-Butt cut logs (the first log cut above the stump) that meet LOG MANUFACTURING AND RECOVERY STANDARDS in Table 2, but do not meet TREES DESIGNATED FOR CUTTING minimum top DIB and length, may be considered as Other Material, not sawlogs. - 3.
-DOWN WOODY MATERIAL: 8 to 15 tons per acre of downed woody material larger than 3 inches in diameter shall be left scattered throughout the sale units.
-Retain all downed woody material larger than 15" DBH.
+Butt cut logs (the first log cut above the stump) that meet LOG MANUFACTURING AND RECOVERY STANDARDS in Table 2, but do not meet TREES DESIGNATED FOR CUTTING minimum top DIB and length, may be considered as Other Material, not sawlogs. - DOWN WOODY MATERIAL: 10 to 15 tons per acre of downed woody material larger than 3 inches in diameter shall be left scattered throughout the sale units.
 The Forest Officer will determine the appropriate amount of material and may designate pieces to be left for this purpose that would otherwise be skidded and hauled under Sections VII.C.1 or VII.C.2, LOG MANUFACTURING AND RECOVERY STANDARDS. - 4.
-NUTRIENT RETENTION: Removal from the site of fine branches and leafy material shall be minimized unless whole tree yarding is specified in VII.F Unit Designations. - 5.
-SNAGS: The purchaser will retain all snags greater than >15 inches dbh more than 200 feet from roadways within each harvest unit unless superseded by Section VII.F, UNIT DESIGNATIONS.
+NUTRIENT RETENTION: Removal from the site of fine branches and leafy material shall be minimized. - 5.
+SNAGS: The Purchaser will retain a minimum of 2 snags per acre and 2 recruitment trees per acre that are >21 inches dbh within each harvest unit unless superseded by Section VII.F, UNIT DESIGNATIONS.
 If snags and recruitment trees of this size class are not available, the next largest available size class shall be retained.
-If snags present human safety concerns, the purchaser may substitute snag recruits for snags upon approval of the Forest Officer.
-Snags cut for safety purposes shall remain in the unit, unless removal is approved in writing by the Forest Officer.
+If snags present human safety concerns, the Purchaser may substitute snag recruits for snags upon approval of the Forest Officer.
+Snags cut for safety purposes shall remain in the unit.

 TABLE 2.

-TREES DESIGNAT LOG MANUFACTURING AND RECOVERY STANDARDS The Purchaser must fell all trees marked or designated for cutting that The Purchaser must skid and haul all sawlogs that meet this minimum specification. eet this minimum contain a log of th The Purchaser must handle Other Materia according to contract provision V. II.
-C.2 PRODUCT Top DIB Length Top DIB Length Sawlogs 5.6" 16.5' 5.6" - 8.5" 8.6" + 10.5' 8.5" Sawlogs meeting standards in Section VII.C.1.b through c.
-Other Material 3.0" 16.5' 3.0" 16.5"
+TREES DESIGNATI FACTURING AND STANDARDS

+PRODUCT The Purchaser m marked or designat contain a log of th ted for cutting that skid and haul all logs mum specification.

+PRODUCT Top DIB Length Top DIB Length

+Sawlogs Post and Poles and other products 5.6" 2.5" 16.5' 17' 5.6"- 8.5" 8.6" + 2.5" 10.5' 8.5' 17' Sawlogs meeting standards in Section VII.C.1.b through c